shivam-1810/Elevate/README.md

     flutter run
     ```

-   Note that the backend of this is in a seperate repository and this is only the frontend repository.
+   Note that the backend of this is in a separate repository and this is only the frontend repository.

 ---

 ## ✨ Contributing